-Let’s be honest – Even the best copywriter might find trouble coming up with this sentence.
+Let’s be honest – Even the best copywriter in the world might find trouble coming up with this sentence.

-Sometimes words come to us like a steady flow of conversation, while other times they come to a screeching halt; It’s like something wiped our mental slates clean, washing away all our thoughts with it.
+Sometimes words come to us like a steady flow of conversation, while rest of the time they come to a screeching halt.
+It’s like something wiped our mental slates clean, washing away all our thoughts with it.

 Especially when there’s a deadline to catch, the dreaded writer’s block is the last thing you need.
 That mounting panic that arises upon realising you spent hours typing and deleting freezes up the ability for the brain to create new content, pushing you into a vicious cycle.

 However, as unwarranted as it seems, writer’s block is simply a reflection of our negative mental state.
 All that stress and anxiety about not writing is making us unable to write.
 And even though many of us see it as an obstacle, the struggle we suffer is actually lending a helping hand.

 As novelist Ray Bradbury aptly puts it, “In the middle of writing something you go blank and your mind says “No, that’s it” You’re being warned.
 Your subconscious is saying “I don’t like you anymore.
 You’re writing about things I don’t give a damn for.”